eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/environments.rst

 What is a virtual environment
 +++++++++++++++++++++++++++++
-A virtual environment [1]_ is a named, isolated, working copy of Python that that maintains its own files, directories, and paths so that you can work with specific versions of libraries or Python itself without affecting other Python projects.
+A virtual environment [1]_ is a named, isolated, working copy of Python that maintains its own files, directories, and paths so that you can work with specific versions of libraries or Python itself without affecting other Python projects.

 Creating a virtual environment
 ++++++++++++++++++++++++++++++